OctopusDeploy/blog/blog/2025-05/changes-to-enterprise/index.md

 1. Prioritize the deployment when creating a new deployment
 2. Prioritize an environment in a lifecycle phase.
 This prioritizes all deployments to that environment(s) in the lifecycle.

 In 2025.2 we have expanded priority deployments to Runbooks, improving the ability the proactively manage your task queue.
+Inidividual Runbooks will inherit the lifecycle priority or individuals runs can be prioritised on an adhoc basis.

 ![ISTM settings window showing new functionality of ITSM for Runbooks](ITSM-Runbooks.png)

 ### ITSM for Runbooks
 ITSM change requests can now be created from your Runbooks.
 This functionality will be particularly useful for customers who use Runbooks to provision infrastructure and need change requests attached to these to progress through the relevant approvals.
+Choose which Runbooks you would like to be change controlled within your ITSM settings.

 ### What's next for Enterprise?